rust-lang/rfcs/text/0000-unified_coroutines.md

 - Python & Lua coroutines - They can be resumed with arguments, with yield expression returning these values [usage](https://www.tutorialspoint.com/lua/lua_coroutines.htm).

   These are interesting, since they both adopt a syntax, in which the yield expression returns values passed to resume.
 We think that this approach is the right one for dynamic languages like Python or lua but the wrong one for Rust.
 The reason is, these languages are dynamically typed, and allow passing of multiple values into the coroutine.
 The design proposed here is static, and allows passing only a single argument into the coroutine, a tuple.
 The argument tuple is treated the same way as in the `Fn*` family of traits.

+- Alternative design of a `FnOnce` closure which returns a generator, and therefore fixes th syntactic disconnect between receiving arguments between the `start` and `resume` of the generator [Link](https://internals.rust-lang.org/t/crazy-idea-coroutine-closures/1576)

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions